Valley of Elah: David and Goliath

 3. The Philistine’s stronghold was on the coastal plane in the Gaza area.

 4. They were powerful, cultured, and possessed iron.
 They were the high-tech people of the day and did all they could to prohibit Israel from gaining iron and access to their technology (1 Sam.
 13:19).

-5. They worshipped many false gods, among them was the worship of Baal.
+5. They worshipped many false gods.
+Among them was the worship of Baal and Dagon.

 6. At this time in Israel’s history, the Philistines were attempting to push up through the Valley of Elah towards the heart of Judah.
 King Saul and his army engaged with the Philistines here to stop them.

 7. The battle was one of the most pivotal between the two nations, with the loser agreeing to serve the winner.
 It was a “winner takes all” kind of battle.

 8. Later in King Saul’s life, he would be killed by the Philistines in the Gilboa area.

 9. David would eventually subdue the Philistines, and during the time of Solomon, there was peace between the two nations.